SURYASNAIR1/AUTOSAR/README.md

 # AUTOSAR Consortium
 - 5 different types of partnership

-- **9 Core partner** : Bosch, ford, Daimler,BMW ---> work together to define the new standards
-  and supports the future car application needs
+- **9 Core partner** : Bosch, ford, Daimler,BMW---> work together to define the new standards and supports the future car application needs

-- **55 Premium partner** : Honda, volvo, kia ---> making use of the standard, collaborating with core and development partners, to define AUTOSAR standard themselfs
+- **55 Premium partner** : Honda, volvo, kia, Nissan ---> making use of the standard, collaborating with core and development partners, to define AUTOSAR standard themselfs

-- **50 Development partner** : Cosmic, C&S --->  making use of the standard, collaborating
+- **50 Development partner** : Cosmic, C&S, Nissan  --->  making use of the standard, collaborating
   with core and development partners, to define AUTOSAR standard themselfs

 - **146 Associate partners** ---> making use of the standard dcuments AUTOSAR has released